GetKompile/kompile/ADRs/Optimized Configuration Files Generation - 0004.md

 ## Status
 Proposed

-Proposed by: Adam Gibson (10-05-2023)
+Proposed by: Nguyen Dang Thanh (05-10-2023)

-Discussed with: N/A
+Discussed with: Adam Gibson

 ## Context
 - Graalvm native-image build tool use some configuration files to solve with dynamic aspects of the application such as: reflection, jni, resources...